* Images shown are of mature plants

 Planting & Care

->

-> Fertilization: When you first get your tree, you'll want to plant with some fertilizers that provide micronutrients.
-A citrus or avocado fertilizer will give the best results.
+3. Fertilizing: A citrus or avocado fertilizer will give the best results, such as the one included in our Citrus Care Kit.
 Your leaves will tell you if you need to add certain fertilizers later.
 If your leaves are too yellow, the plant needs more nitrogen.
-If the leaves are yellow with green veins, then the Lemon Lime tree needs iron.
+If the leaves are yellow with green veins, then the Lemon-Lime Tree needs iron.

->

-> Pruning: There's no need to prune your Lemon Lime tree.
+4. Pruning: There's no need to prune your Lemon-Lime Tree.
 If you want to keep its shape, then you can prune as desired.
-Otherwise, you can prune as you like to keep the balance of lemon and lime even.

->

-> Pollination: The Lemon Lime tree will self-pollinate in the summer.
-If you are bringing the tree inside for the winter, you'll need to help the pollination out.
-Since the tree produces fruit all year long, this is easy to do.
+5. Pollination: Our trees are self-fertile, but you can pollinate by hand for your indoor trees.
 Simply take a bloomed flower and pluck it.
 Gently rub the center of the flower over the center of the other flowers.
-This will essentially do what bees will do for you outside in the summer.
+This will essentially do what bees will do for you outside in the summer!

->

-> |Amount of Order||Shipping Charge|
+|Amount of Order||Shipping Charge|

 |Mature Height:||8 ft. pruned|